 The results of most treatments vary from 30 to 70% improvement.
 Any better result should be considered as a bonus.

 - Ice-pick scars are acne scars associated with loss of tissue which usually occur on the cheeks.
 They are usually small with a somewhat jagged edge and steep sides-like wounds from an ice pick.
 This type of scar is like a small channel, usually not wider than 2 mm on the surface.
-It reaches from the skin surface into the deep dermis, sometime into the sub-dermal tissue.
-This scar type responds to the CROSS technique using 100% TCA.

 - Keloidal acne scars which are raised and thickened scars which and usually occur in the darker skin type patients.
 These scars as best treated with intra lesional steroids, Titan infra red light, Laser Genesis and Carboxytherapy treatments.